All wraps now come with a thin protective top layer that must be removed before installation.

 Some are just held by screws that can be easily unscrewed.
 If they are glued or nailed, take a putty knife or a razor blade.
 If the glue is really stubborn, you can try first heating up the badge with a hair dryer to soften up the glue.
 CAREFULLY slide underneath and work around the badge with the razor.
 DO NOT BEND the badge.
 Let it keep its slight circular form so it will fit nicely when you re-apply it with spray adhesive.

 Practice placing the wrap around the drum as tightly and evenly as possible by pressing your hands on either side and squeezing both ends together.

 IMPORTANT: one edge of our wraps includes a piece of double sided tape on the underside.
-Clamp the non-tape edge of the wrap over the lug holes facing the drummer.
+FIRST, clamp the non-tape edge of the wrap over the lug holes facing the drummer.

 Take your hand and pull wrap as tightly as you can around the drum and continue to keep pressure as you work around the shell.
 Use clamps 3 and 4 to clamp the other side about 5 inches from the edge.